 • Information processing

 Children may have a specific learning disability such as dyslexia, dyscalculia, dyspraxia or dysgraphia.

 |These pupils may have a medical or genetic condition that could lead to difficulties with:

 • Accessing the curriculum without adaptation

 • Over sensitivity to noise / smells / light / touch / taste.

 We have a number of documents that may help you understand SEND both at Grove House and across the city.

-If you are concerned that your child may have an additional learning need please make an appointment to speak to either your class teacher or Miss Moran, who is our Special Educational Needs Coordinator.
+If you are concerned that your child may have an additional learning need please make an appointment to speak to either your class teacher or Miss Wade, who is our Special Educational Needs Coordinator or Miss Wade our SENDCo.
 They will listen to your concerns and work with you to decide on some next steps.
-Miss Moran works across both Grove House Primary and Crossley Hall Primary but you can make an appointment to see o her or ask for her to contact you via your child’s class teacher or by contacting the school office on 01274 – 636921
+You can contact the school office on 01274 – 636921 to arrange an appointment.